HewlettPackard/CountryCrab/README.md

 ## Setting up the Jupyter Docker container

+It is reccommended to use CountryCrab in the provided container.
 The `dockerctl` script provides options to control building and running the image.
 Running can be done in two modes:
 - **lab**: (default) launches Jupyter Lab inside the container.